urbien/vortexhealing/README.md

 Let's build the list.  and add the most important steps of the energy system tune up (MG - UAP - MI projects document) that can be done after losing the Core Veil.

 ## Conditions for which VortexHealing may be helpful
 I have spent dozens of hours researching various conditions for myself and friends-and-family.
 I feel there should be a better way.
+This is also a way for healers to earn some income, by communicating these on their websites (must be careful with wording to avoid legal issues).
-Here is a list I suggest:
+Here are the list I suggest we start building:

 ### Body
 - Allergies